Kasprzak-Arkadiusz/SimpleTodoAPI/README.md

 ## Requirements

-To run the Api locally you need:
+To run the Api you need:

 * `.NET 6`